 2006 Citizen Jane Film Festival begins at Stephens College.

 2009 Dr. Dianne Lynch becomes 24th president of the College.

 2014 Stephens receives a $15 million unrestricted donation, the largest gift in the College's history.

-2016 Stephens opens the Center for Health Sciences in Sampson Hall, and welcomes first class of Master of Physician Assistant students
+2016 Stephens opens the Center for Health Sciences in Sampson Hall, and welcomes the first cohort of Master of Physician Assistant Studies students.

 Most computers will open PDF documents automatically, but you may need to download Adobe Reader.